DavesCodeMusings/raspberry-cobbler/docs/phase1.md

 > If you're using a newer model Pi, adjust the device_tree entry to match your system.

-## Copying the device tree file for your Pi to the microSD card
+## Copying the device tree files for your Pi to the microSD card
 The example above references the device_tree file _bcm2710-rpi-3-b.dtb_ for Raspberry Pi 3B.
 If you're using a newer model Pi, you'll need to copy the file you specified in _config.txt_

 1. In the Raspberry Pi repository's _firmware/boot_ folder, find the file that matches the name specified by the _device_tree_ parameter in config.txt
 2. Copy the file to the microSD card.
+3. We'll also need the _disable-bt.dtbo_ file referenced in the _dtoverlay=disable-bt_ line.
+This is in the overlays directory.

 For example, with the Raspberry Pi 3B:

 ```
 sudo cp ~/firmware/boot/bcm2710-rpi-3-b.dtb /mnt
+sudo mkdir /mnt/overlays
+sudo cp overlays/disable-bt.dtbo /mnt/overlays
 ```

 ## Creating cmdline.txt